Mad Rock Gemini Review

 Our Analysis and Test Results

 The Mad Rock Gemini is designed to prevent cross-loading while belaying, and for this purpose we found it to be quite effective.
 It has two gates that are linked together at the hinges, meaning that both gates are locked with a single screw-lock device.
 One gate is meant to be attached to the belay loop, and the other is meant to be attached to the belay device.
 Unfortunately, these overlapping hinges also mean that if you want to open the belay loop gate, the belay device gate opens automatically.
 This is not awesome if you are taking the locker off of a gear loop on your harness, as it is easy to accidentally drop the belay device off the lower nose, which is shallow.
 Because it is pretty much two tiny carabiners fused into one, the same problems we have with small carabiners also manifest — namely that they are harder to manipulate due to small gate openings.
-Despite our complaints we found this carabiner relatively easy to use, although if you are looking to buy the easiest and most versatile belay carabiner, we recommend the DMM Rhino.
+Despite our complaints we found this carabiner relatively easy to use, although if you want a versatile option that can work for multiple purposes, you should look elsewhere.

 Ease of Unlocking and Locking